Effective as of 15 October 2020

 The auctioneer may open the bidding on any lot by placing a bid on behalf of the seller.
 The auctioneer may further bid on behalf of the seller up to the amount of the reserve by placing consecutive bids or bids in response to other bidders.
 If a lot is offered without reserve, unless there are already competing absentee bids, the auctioneer will generally open the bidding at 50% of the lot’s low pre-sale estimate.
 In the absence of a bid at that level, the auctioneer will proceed backwards at his or her discretion until a bid is recognized and will then advance the bidding from that amount.
 Absentee bids on no reserve lots will, in the absence of a higher bid, be executed at approximately 50% of the low pre-sale estimate or at the amount of the bid if it is less than 50% of the low pre-sale estimate.
 If there is no bid whatsoever on a no reserve lot, the auctioneer may deem such lot unsold.

 Buyers are required to pay for purchases immediately following the auction unless other arrangements are agreed with Phillips in writing in advance of the sale.
 Payment must be made in US dollars either by cash, check drawn on a US bank or wire transfer, as noted in Paragraph 6 of the Conditions of Sale.
-It is our corporate policy not to make or accept single or multiple payments in cash or cash equivalents in excess of US$10,000.
+It is our corporate policy not to make or accept single or multiple payments in cash or cash equivalent in excess of US$2,000 in any calendar year.

 Loss or Damage